 Hebrews 12:6 teaches that “the Lord disciplines him whom he loves, and chastises every son whom he receives.”
 The purpose is not to penalize, but to purify.
 “He disciplines us for our good, so that we may share his holiness.
 All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness” (Hebrews 12:10–11).

 Not all of the disciplinary pain ordained by God is directly owing to some sin we have committed, but all of it is ordered for our good as forgiven sinners.
 This is immensely important to teach in a day when there is an imbalance of emphasis on the Father’s forgiving tenderness to the exclusion of the Father’s forgiving toughness.
 Thus many people have no categories to handle the consequences of the sins in their lives except to underestimate the preciousness of forgiveness or to accuse God of double jeopardy in punishing what he has already forgiven.

 By the power of truth and the Spirit, we must learn to revel in the grace of God, the forgiveness of sins, the hope of glory, the joy of the Lord at the very same time that we may be suffering from the consequences of forgiven sin.
 We must not equate forgiveness with absence of painful impact.
 David’s life is a vivid illustration of this truth.
 May God give us the grace to learn it and live it.

-This article is one of 120 daily devotions in John Piper’s devotional book A Godward Life: Savoring the Supremacy of God in All of Life.
+This article is available in John Piper’s devotional book, A Godward Life: Savoring the Supremacy of God in All of Life.